-For any educator, adapting to remote instruction is a time-intensive endeavor.
-Even the most experienced teachers have had to start at square one — learning new digital tools, developing new student engagement techniques, overhauling previously tried-and-true practices, and more.
+For any educator, adapting your instruction is a time-intensive endeavor.
+Throughout the last year, even the most experienced teachers have had to start at square one — learning new digital tools, developing new student engagement techniques, overhauling previously tried-and-true practices, and more.
 So how are educators managing it all?

-TpT recently spoke with Michelle Webb, an elementary educator and Teacher-Author of the store Teaching Ideas For Those Who Love Teaching.
-In that conversation, she shed light on how she’s been adjusting to remote learning, keeping her students engaged, and finding ways to save time.
-Keep reading to discover how Michelle has adapted to delivering remote instruction while also taking steps to avoid burnout.
-Along the way, you’ll learn how Easel by TpT’s digital tools have saved her time and made increasing student engagement in a remote setting a little bit easier.
+In the Spring of 2021, TpT spoke with Michelle Webb, an elementary educator and Teacher-Author of the store Teaching Ideas For Those Who Love Teaching.
+In that conversation, she shed light on how she adjusted to remote learning, kept her students engaged, and found ways to save time.
+Keep reading to discover how Michelle adapted to remote instruction and took steps to avoid burnout.
+Along the way, you’ll learn how Easel by TpT’s digital tools saved her time and made increasing student engagement in a remote setting a little bit easier.

 Adapting to delivering remote instruction

 Michelle has over 15 years of experience teaching primary grades in both public and independent schools.
 She currently teaches a highly diverse cohort of 21 students, originating from countries like Honduras and South Korea, as well as from the surrounding community in Chicago.
 Additionally, within her school population, a number of students are learning to speak English as an additional language.
 To keep her diverse group of students engaged, Michelle’s teaching style is founded in activities that engage the whole student, support a variety of learning modalities, and differentiate for a wide spectrum of student needs.